 - Have an interview in the next 60 days

 - Receiving services from Vocational Rehabilitation, Employment Network, etc.

-If you are receiving Social Security Disability benefits and have a specific work goal, are working or have a job offer, we can help you understand how earned income will affect your cash, medical and other benefits.
-We can inform you about work incentives that can ease your transition to work and help you understand and navigate Social Security related work rules.
-Our Certified Community Work Incentives Coordinators have knowledge of Social Security, Medicare, AHCCCS and other government programs.
+We can help you understand how earned income will affect your cash, medical and other benefits.
+We can inform you about Social Security work incentives that can ease your transition to work and help you understand and navigate Social Security work rules.
+Our Certified Community Work Incentives Coordinators have an extensive knowledge of Social Security, Medicare, AHCCCS and other government programs.
 We can show you how work pays!

 Work is the key to financial empowerment!

 This service can assist and support your employment choices with information that can help you achieve your goals.

 The Social Security Administration has created a variety of work incentives that make it easier for people who receive Social Security Disability Insurance (SSDI) and Supplemental Security Income (SSI) to go to work.